-Students are equipped with the knowledge, skills, and understandings to engage in designing, sustaining, and transforming business in the modern world.
-They engage with complex, dynamic real world problems, to identify and design, test, iterate, and communicate viable business solutions.
-Students will work in three contexts of Starting, Sustaining and Transforming businesses.
+Students are equipped with the knowledge and skills needed to identify problems and to design, test, iterate and communicate viable business solutions in the modern world.
+Learning covers the three key contexts of designing, sustaining and transforming businesses.

 Core Topics: